 See the Logon mechanisms section in the Administration Guide for details of setting up the various types of authentication.
-The Self-Service App uses the same configuration for authentication as MyID Desktop, with the addition of external identity providers; see section 4.15, Using external identity providers for the Self-Service App.
+The Self-Service App uses the same configuration for authentication as MyID Desktop, with the addition of external identity providers; see section 4.15, Using an external identity provider.